DNXLabs/dnx.one/docs/citadel/01-dnx-access.md

 ---
-title: Root Tutorial
+title: DNX Access
 ---

-# DNX ONE TUTORIAL
-_Version: 1.5_

-_Author: Pietro Marmelo_

-_Revision: Pietro Marmelo_

-## DNX-ROOT role for the DNX Well Architected Foundation
-### Project on-boarding
+## Description
-In this tutorial, we will show how to set up the dnx-role that will give DNX secure access to create the DNX Well Architected Foundation environments and check your Master Account ID.
+In this tutorial, we will show how to set up the `DNXAccess` role that will give DNX secure access to deploy the Citadel environment.

-Prerequisites:
+### IAM Role
+DNX will have access into the account via AWS IAM Roles.
+Usign this approach we can establish trust relationships between the customer accounts and DNX account.

+## Prerequisites
    - AWS Admin Access to your AWS Master Account

+## Project Onboarding

 Steps:

-<iframe width="720" height="418" src="https://www.youtube.com/embed/kPxM4PAiSAc" frameborder="0" allowfullscreen></iframe>

 1. Login to AWS console.
 2. Go to Services and type "CloudFormation".